JoshuaScherer1996/shopping_list_app/README.md

 - Learned about the usage of status codes.
 - Learned about the response body provided by firebase.
 - Used mounted to check if the context is still associated with the widget we are currently in.
+- Used get to retrieve data.
+- Learned about dynamic datatype which means that we can mix different datatypes.